-Capital expenditures were approximately \$4.7 million for the first quarter of 2002.
+Capital expenditures were approximately \$10.2 million for the first six months of 2002.
 We expect to spend approximately \$15 million to \$20 million for the fiscal year ending December 31, 2002.

-We currently own approximately 84 million shares of UMC common stock.
-Restrictions by UMC and the Taiwan government apply to approximately 28% of these shares.
+We currently own approximately 77 million shares of UMC common stock.
+Restrictions by UMC and the Taiwan government apply to approximately 30% of these shares.
 If we liquidate our UMC shares, it is likely that the amount of any future realized gain or loss will be different from the accounting gain or loss reported in prior periods.

 In December 2000, our Board of Directors authorized management to repurchase up to five million shares of our common stock.
-As of March 31, 2002 and December 31, 2001, we had repurchased 1,136,000 shares at an aggregate cost of approximately \$20.0 million.
+As of June 30, 2002 and December 31, 2001, we had repurchased 1,136,000 shares at an aggregate cost of approximately \$20.0 million.
+In addition, through the retirement of \$9.3 million of convertible notes during the second quarter of 2002, the number of shares subject to issuance under the Convertible Note agreement is reduced by approximately 446,000 shares.

 In March 1997 and as subsequently amended in January 2002, we entered into an advance payment production agreement with Seiko Epson and Epson Electronics America, Inc. ("EEA") under which we agreed to advance approximately \$69 million, payable upon completion of specific milestones, to Seiko Epson to finance construction of an eight-inch sub-micron semiconductor wafer manufacturing facility.
 Under the terms of the agreement, the advance is to be repaid with semiconductor wafers over a multi-year period.
 No interest income is recorded.
 The agreement calls for wafers to be supplied by Seiko Epson through EEA pursuant to purchase agreements with EEA.
 Payments of approximately \$51.2 million have been made under this agreement.
-Approximately \$4.7 million of these advances are expected to be repaid with semiconductor wafers during the next twelve months and are thus reflected as part of "Income taxes receivable and other current assets" in our Consolidated Balance Sheet.
+Approximately \$3.7 million of these advances are expected to be repaid with semiconductor wafers during the next twelve months and are thus reflected as part of "Other current assets" in our Consolidated Balance Sheet.